Call for Joint Transnational Research Proposals:

 “Development of targeted nutrition for prevention of undernutrition for older adults (PREVNUT)”

-Due to the current COVID-19 situation the deadline for the call will be postponed until May 12th, 17.00 CEST.
-Rebuttal will also be postponed to the 1st-10th September.
+Full proposal submission closed.
+Due to the current COVID-19 situation rebuttal will be postponed to 1st-10th September.

 The Joint Programming Initiative “A Healthy Diet for a Healthy Life” has been established to coordinate research in the areas of food, diet, physical activity and health in order to achieve tangible societal and health impact and to strengthen European leadership and competitiveness in this field.
 Under this umbrella, the JPI is now launching a new joint transnational call called PREVNUT “Development of targeted nutrition for prevention of undernutrition for older adults”.